-Florida's homeowners insurance crisis is not a talking point or a campaign issue manufactured for political effect.
+Florida’s homeowners insurance crisis is not a talking point or a campaign issue manufactured for political effect.
 It is a documented, ongoing market failure that is making homeownership increasingly unaffordable in a state where homeownership has been a cornerstone of middle-class life for generations.
 It is displacing retirees from homes they own outright.
 It is pricing first-time buyers out of the market.
-It is threatening the property values that underpin the entire FL-16 community economy.
+It is threatening the property values that underpin the entire FL-14 community economy.
+And it is an issue where Congress — not just Tallahassee — has meaningful tools to help.

 Why Florida’s Insurance Market Is in Crisis